-Participants were asked on how many occasions had they smoked cigarettes during their lifetime.
+Participants were asked on how many occasions they had smoked cigarettes during their lifetime.
 More than two-thirds (68.4%) of students reported that they had never smoked a cigarette and a further 11.0% had only smoked on one or two occasions.
-Just 7.2% of all students reported smoking on at least 40 occasions.
-Overall, almost one-third had ever smoked in their lifetime (31.6%).
+Just 7.2% of all students reported smoking cigarettes on at least 40 occasions.
+Overall, almost one-third had ever smoked a cigarette in their lifetime (31.6%).

-When students were asked to consider how often they had smoked in the last month, 85.6% reported that they had not smoked at all, while 14.4% had smoked at least once.
+When students were asked to consider how often they had smoked cigarettes in the last month, 85.6% reported that they had not smoked at all, while 14.4% had smoked at least once.
 Seven per cent of students reported smoking less than one cigarette per week and a further 1.9% smoked less than one cigarette per day.
 Only 11 students reported smoking more than 20 cigarettes per day.
-There were significant differences in current smoking between male and female students, as more male students had reported smoking in the last month (16.2%) than had female students (12.8%).
+There were significant differences in current smoking between male and female students, as more male students had reported smoking in the last month (16.2%) than female students (12.8%).

-Trends over time suggest that current smoking among school-aged children in Ireland has stabilised and is greatly reduced since 2003, representing a 58% reduction (see Table T1.1.3.3).
+Trends over time suggest that current smoking among school-aged children in Ireland has stabilised and is greatly reduced since 2003, with a 58% reduction between 2003 and 2019 (see Table T1.1.3.3).